barryclark/jekyll-now/_posts/2023-11-19-django-is-not-a-framework.md

 ---
 layout: post
-title: "Django is NOT [just] a Framework"
+title: "Django is not [just] a Framework"
 date: 2023-11-19
 comments: true
 ---